 - Evaluating Alternatives

 - Evaluation of Decision

 The Importance of the Consumer Decision Making Process

-The same article notes that it will help you understand and refine your customer journey providing you with an opportunity to develop evidence-based strategies and make data-driven choices.

-The understanding of the above consumer decision-making process is precious for all businesses.
+The same article notes that it will help you understand and refine your customer buying process/customer journey.
+It allows you to develop evidence-based strategies and make data-driven choices.
+An understanding of the above consumer decision-making process is precious for all businesses.

-Understanding these stages in your business will help you identify several things you can do to make your product or service more enticing to your consumers.
+Understanding these stages in your business will help you identify internal or external stimuli in real time.
+You can use this stimulus to make your product or service more enticing to your consumers.

 These two factors will help you craft your marketing strategy for each stage of the consumer decision-making process.

 Now let’s inspect each of these stages one by one.
 You can take a cue from these steps below and change them to suit your marketing efforts and make your customers’ journey a pleasant personal experience.